christianjosue/music-app/README.md

 This project is a music application that combines a Laravel backend, a Vue.js frontend client, and a Python auxiliary Flask server for specific tasks.
 The entire project is dockerized and can be easily started with `docker-compose up`.

 This app is inspired by Spotify, just for development purposes.
+This app has no authentication because it would be a barrier for people to test the app.
+The goal is everyone can easily use the app without the necessity of been registered.

 ## 🗂️ Project Structure